Getting Help with Medical Debt in Washington State

 *Do not assume your insurer has paid a bill.
 You must follow up with the hospital, doctor, your insurance company, or DSHS to make sure the bill has been paid.
 If it was not paid, find out why.
 You may need to file an appeal with the provider or insurance company if payment has been denied.
-If you are not sure of your rights, consult an attorney.
+If you are not sure of your rights, talk with a lawyer.

 Even if your insurance paid some of the debt, you may not be able to afford to pay what the bill says you still owe.
 Below are some options that might help you pay the rest.

-It is a government-funded program that provides medical coverage for low-income individuals and families.
-If you cannot afford your hospital or other medical bills, ask the hospital or DSHS about helping you apply for Medicaid.
+This government-funded program provides medical coverage for individuals and families with low incomes.
+If you cannot afford your hospital or other medical bills, ask the hospital or DSHS about helping you apply for Apple Health.

-Charity Care is a special program to help pay for hospital bills.
+This special program helps pay for hospital bills.
 Washington state law requires hospitals to give free or reduced-cost medical care to people who meet certain income qualifications.
 If you are getting health care in a hospital, or you have a bill for care you got at a hospital, ask for a Charity Care application to find out if you are eligible.

 When the hospital admits you, it should provide notice of its Charity Care program.
 You can ask for an application while in the hospital or after you are discharged.
 You should apply as soon as possible after receiving hospital services.
 However, you can apply for Charity Care at any time, even after your bill has been turned over to a collection agency or you have been sued for the debt.

 Fill out the application and turn it in by the deadline stated on it.
-You will have to prove your income is low enough to get Charity Care.
-You will have to turn in proof, such as copies of:
+You must prove your income is low enough to get Charity Care.
+You must turn in proof, such as copies of:

 income tax returns

-To make sure the hospital reviews your application and documents in a timely manner, you want to:
+To make sure the hospital reviews your application and documents in a timely manner, you should: